Wakan Tipi Center Updates

 The way we plan for the center will lay the foundation for how we operate the center.
 Our objectives and strategies will guide who we serve, what we do and how we operate.

 Objective 1.
 Who We Serve: Wakan Tipi Center will serve and involve people and organizations from every ethnic group, all economic strata and all ages.
+As directed by the community during strategic planning engagement in 2016 and Wakan Tipi Center engagement in 2017, our primary priority will be to serve and involve the Dakota people.
+This is because the Center will be on ancestral Dakota lands and near a significant Dakota sacred site.
 Our primary geographic areas for community engagement efforts will the Dayton's Bluff (District 4), Payne-Phalen (District 5) geographic areas.
-This will be our first priority.
-Our second priority will be to serve and involve others (particularly American Indians) in Minnesota.
 Our third priority will be to serve as a national example, sharing our story with others who are working on similar projects and issues.

 Objective 2.
 What We Do: Wakan Tipi Center will (a) Honor, accurately interpret, engage and educate the community about the rich cultural and natural history and features of the Lower Phalen Creek Corridor and the surrounding community. (b) Honor the significance of Wakan Tipi Cave (on the sanctuary property) as a Dakota sacred site. (c) Create and operate a gathering place and visitor facility for the community and visitors from far and wide.

 Objective 3.
 How We Do It: At Wakan Tipi Center our process is part of our product.
-As we transform this old industrial site into a community gathering place, we will also transform how we interact as members of our community.
+As we transform this ancestral Dakota land and recent industrial site into a community gathering place, we will also transform how we interact as members of our community.

-We will build upon the work of our current steering committee to expand our efforts to engage (as paid staff, consultants and volunteer) a much broader base of support and involvement among people and groups of Dakota, Hmong, African, Latino and European origin.
+We will build upon the work of many community members and volunteers to expand our efforts to engage (as paid staff, consultants and volunteers) a much broader base of support and involvement among people and groups of Dakota, Hmong, African, Latino and European origin.